leoding86/webextension-pixiv-toolkit/readme.md

 ## How to use

-There is a 'P*' will appear at the right bottom of the page if the page has available content.
-Click the 'P*' to active the action panel, then enjoy.
+There is a layer with a arrow will appear at the center bottom of the page if the page has available content.
+Click the arrow to active the action panel, then enjoy.

 <p><img src="https://raw.githubusercontent.com/leoding86/webextension-pixiv-toolkit/master/src/statics/img/example.gif"></p>